 Hampstead Scientific Society

 This section is part of a wider organization devoted to the promotion of science in general: the Hampstead Scientific Society.
 This is a registered charity (#278114) and was founded in 1899.
-The current president is Doug Daniels.
-It incorporates a meteorological section and a monthly guest lecture on some aspect of science.
+The current officers are found under Membership.
+There is a monthly guest lecture on some aspect of science.
 These are open to the public and held at the Crypt Room of St. John's Church in Hampstead.
-Forthcoming topics include: atmospheric optics, climate change, water on Mars and the 'origins' of the Origin of Species.
 Click on the HSS logo to access the main society website for the full programme.

-A membership of the society only costs £15 for twelve months, students £5.
-Details inlcuding how to transmit the money, relevant forms, and addresses can be found along this link.
+A membership of the society is not expensive.
+Details of subscription fees inlcuding how to transmit the money, relevant forms, and addresses can be found along this link.